radiodan/radiodan.github.io/showcase/index.md

 The idea of Radiodan is that anyone should be able to make an interesting radio.
 To make sure this is possible, we've been making our own.

+<h2>A Radio 3 "Red Button" prototype</h2>

+A prototype made for Connected Studio, which allows you to switch between different strands of audio for a particular programme.

+<iframe src="//player.vimeo.com/video/161914993" width="500" height="281"
+frameborder="0" webkitallowfullscreen mozallowfullscreen
+allowfullscreen></iframe>

 <h2>Magic Button Radio</h2>

 The Magic Button radio is a fully-functional radio with a customisable